walczakw/p1-brilliant-vision/README.md

 ![Footer](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/footer.png)

 - __Gallery__

-  - The gallery section displays a selection of images of glasses and sunglasses to catch the user's attention.
+  - The Gallery page displays a selection of images of glasses and sunglasses to catch the user's attention.
   - This section is valuable to the user as they will be able to see the latest offer.

 ![Gallery](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/gallery.png)

 - __Location Page__

-  - This section displays business address, phone number, email, opening times and a google map.
+  - The Location page displays business address, phone number, email, opening times and a google map.
   - This section will benefit users who want to quickly check where the Brilliant Vision is located and what the latest business hours or contact details are.

 ![Location](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/location.png)

 - __Contact Page__

-  - This page will allow the user to ...
+  - The Contact page consists of a form.
+  - This section will benefit users who want to send general query or make an appointment.
+There is an option to pick a preferred time of the day as well.
+  - Please note that the data sent through the form are not currently saved anywhere.
+There is no database connected.
+However, This can be developed in the future.

 ![Contact](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/contact.png)

 - __Thank You Page__

+  - The Thank You page provides a confirmation for the users after they have sent a form through the Contact page.
-  - This page will allow the user to ...
+  - This section will benefit users by providing affirmation that the form has been sent successfully.
+  - There is a button to allow users to go back to the Home page

 ![Thank You](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/thank-you.png)

 - __404 Page__

-  - This page will allow the user to ...
+  - The 404 error page provides information to the users that the url they have entered cannot be found.
+  - There is a button to allow users to go back to the Home page

 ![404](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/404.png)

 ### Features Left to Implement